vexparadox/GLFWSuperSecretProject/README.md

 # GLFWSuperSecretProject
 Please note the very limited functionality.

 Core.cpp and Core.hpp is where user code should be put.
+The Methods contained are self-explanatory.

+Setup > Update > Draw > Update > Draw > etc...

 A Runner object controls the main game loop.
-There is currently only functionality to draw polygons, rectangles and triangles.
-However this will quickly be expanded to images, other shapes, implementation of key events and possibly sound.
+There is currently only functionality to draw polygons, rectangles, triangles, images and key events.

+You can use images by making an Image type and using loadImage(string, width, height) to load in an image. draw(x, y) will draw the image on screen.

-See Graphics.hpp for possible graphics.
+See Graphics.hpp for shap drawing.